 Last week’s $289-million verdict against Monsanto was a stunner.
 How might it affect the more than 4,000 other plaintiffs facing off against the agrichemical giant on charges that the company’s popular herbicide Roundup causes non-Hodgkin lymphoma, a common cancer that will likely kill nearly 20,000 people in the U.S. this year?
 (No paywall)

 Popular oat cereals, granola bars, and oatmeal contain significant levels of glyphosate, the chemical in Monsanto’s popular weedkiller Roundup, according to new testing done by the Environmental Working Group.
-EWG’s study found that dozens of oat and cereal products contain levels …
+EWG’s study found that dozens of oat and cereal products contain levels of glyphosate …